wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

                   Figure 1: Negative Trust Anchor Diagram

-9. Managing Negative Trust Anchors
+8. Managing Negative Trust Anchors

-   While Negative Trust Anchors have proven useful during the early stages of DNSSEC adoption, domain owners are ultimately responsible for managing and ensuring their DNS records are configured correctly Section 7.
+   While Negative Trust Anchors have proven useful during the early stages of DNSSEC adoption, domain owners are ultimately responsible for managing and ensuring their DNS records are configured correctly Section 6.

    Most current implementations of DNS validating resolvers currently follow [RFC4033] on defining the implementation of Trust Anchor as either using Delegation Signer (DS), Key Signing Key (KSK), or Zone Signing Key (ZSK).
+A Negative Trust Anchor should use domain name

+Ebersman, et al.        Expires September 5, 2015               [Page 7]

+Internet-Draft        DNSSEC Negative Trust Anchors           March 2015

-A Negative Trust Anchor should use domain name formatting that signifies where in a delegation a validation process should be stopped.
+   formatting that signifies where in a delegation a validation process should be stopped.